pimpale/todo-app/frontend/frontend-architecture.md

 `fetch` is newer, introduced in ES6, and we chose to use this in todo-app, since it has a more modern API and supports JavaScript Promises.
 However, you will never have to use fetch directly in todo-app.
-Any time you need to make a request to the backend, call a function in (utils.ts)[src/utils/utils.ts].
+Any time you need to make a request to the backend, call a function in [utils.ts](./src/utils/utils.ts).
-Doing it this way type checks all arguments, automatically converts results to JavaScript, and overall prevents bugs.
+Doing it this way type checks all arguments, automatically converts results to JavaScript objects, and overall prevents bugs.

 Note that many of these functions use the keywords `await` and `async`.
 This means that they are asynchronous functions.
 Learn more about them [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await).